Join Us On Facebook

 Pixel Rate

-If using a high resolution is important to you, then the GeForce GTS 450 1GB is a better choice, not by a very large margin though. (explain)
+If running with a high resolution is important to you, then the GeForce GTS 450 1GB is the winner, though only just barely. (explain)

 GeForce GTS 450 1GB 12528 Mpixels/sec